Yolk is currently accepting submissions for our Digital Publication from August 1st-November 30th.

 PAYMENT AND COPYRIGHT

-• Yolk does not accept work that has been previously published in print or online (we also will not consider work that has previously appeared on social media or on personal blogs).
+- Yolk does not accept written work that has been previously published in print or online (we also will not consider work that has previously appeared on social media or on public personal blogs).
+For visual arts, we do not accept work that has been previously published in print.
+We will consider visual art that has appeared on personal blogs/social media and in galleries/exhibitions.

 There is a nominal $3 submission fee.
 Yolk is a registered NPO and these charges will go towards sustaining operating costs.
 We will always have a free submission option available for those for whom the submission fee is preventative.
 In recognizing the additional cultural and socioeconomic barriers Indigenous people overcome, we are waiving submission fees for submissions by Indigenous people for print and digital publication (see "INCLUSIVE ACCESS" below).